Chester Aurelius Easley

 - At the time of his death Chester Aurelius Easley was living in Beaumont, Jefferson County, Texas, at 2210 Calder Avenue.

 - Chester Aurelius Easley died on 11 September 1938 at age 61 in Beaumont, Jefferson County, Texas, at St. Therese Hospital .
 His death was officially witnessed by Cecil Lorena Keith.

 - His wife Cecil Lorena Keith became a widow at his death.

-- He was buried at Magnolia Cemetery in Beaumont, Jefferson County, Texas.
+- He was interred at Magnolia Cemetery, Beaumont, Jefferson County, Texas.

 - The following appeared on 12 September 1938 in the Beaumont Enterprise: Chester Arthur [sic] Easley, prominent in Beaumont business, social and civic life for many years, died yesterday morning at 4:45 o’clock in a local hospital.
 He was 62 years old.
 Mr. Easley suffered a stroke more than a year ago while in a conference with directors of the Beaumont Building Material company.
 He has been an invalid since that time.
 He spent the past several months at the Keith summer home on the coast and it was there that he was again stricken.
 His condition critical, he was removed to the hospital last Wednesday night.
 He never regained consciousness.